Sound, Awareness, and the Search for the Lost Chord

 What the Words Give the Music

-After reading, the slow tones may no longer seem merely strange or ambient.
-The bass may be heard as pressure and architecture.
+The music can relax a listener without explanation.
+That first gift may arrive quickly.
+The words here provide more, something else.
+They give language for what might otherwise pass unnoticed.
+After reading, the bass may be heard as architecture, not just depth.
 The beating may be heard as phase interaction and felt as inner pulse.
 The room may be recognized as part of the instrument.
 The body may be recognized as part of the listening system.
-The seventh harmonic may be heard not as a curiosity, but as the displaced interval that became an inward key.
+The seventh harmonic may be heard as the displaced interval that became an inward key.

 Pythia and the Question